CookieSource/wikijs/arm/mekotronics.md

 ## Preparation

-Download the latest RebornOS image for your ARM device from [here](https://rebornos.org/download-arm).
+[Download](https://rebornos.org/download-arm) the latest RebornOS image for your ARM device.
 Then extract it so that you are left with a .img file.

-### Put your device in maskrom mode.
+### Put your device in maskrom mode

 Connect the USB-C cable to your PC and to the device, then with a toothpick hold the RECOVERY button then press the RESET button.
 On R58X